 - Digitalizing and integrating data from disparate sources for complete, timely reporting

-For quick-service pizza chain Domino’s, innovation came from improving its app.
-About 70% of customers were placing orders through the app, but it still relied on face-to-face pickup.
+For the quick-service pizza chain Domino’s, innovation came from improving its app.
+About 70% of customers placed orders through the app, but face-to-face pickup was still necessary.

-When Covid-19 made it difficult for customers to pick up their orders, Domino’s looked at its existing products, like its mobile app, and decided to build on it so customers could place orders and receive contactless delivery.
+When COVID-19 made it difficult for customers to pick up their orders, Domino’s built new app features that allow customers to place orders and receive contactless delivery.

-This is a great example of digital business innovation.
-It involves the application of digital technology to improve operational efficiency, ultimately increasing customer engagement.
-Part of the reason for Domino’s success is the right fit between digital business innovation and the company’s digital strategy.
-Looking for more context?
-Read more examples of digital innovation success here.
+The Domino’s example involves the application of digital technology to improve operational efficiency and increase customer engagement.
+Domino’s success combines the right fit between digital business innovation with the company’s overarching digital strategy.

 Why is digital innovation important?

-There is a digital component in almost every facet of human activity, be it for work or personal consumption.
-We see digital innovation around us every day when we call a Lyft or when we book a travel stay using Airbnb.
+There is a digital component in almost every part of human activity, whether for work or personal consumption.
+We see digital innovation around us daily when we call a Lyft or book a travel stay using Airbnb.

 Who is digital innovation for?

-Regardless of the industry and size, digital innovation is for every business looking to remain competitive and profitable by building products and services that consumers love.
+Digital innovation is for every business looking to remain competitive and profitable by building products and services consumers love.

 At the functional level, creating business applications is no longer the sole domain of IT.
-In fact, with innovative platforms like low-code, business users in HR, marketing, operations, finance, and any other department can build modern applications.
+With innovative platforms like low-code, business users in HR, marketing, operations, finance, and any other department can build modern applications.